-Repurposing at the business in Missoula, Montana, extends to the innovative display units.
-Especially noteworthy is an intentionally freeform tower of assorted dresser drawers, stacked upright with their open spaces facing forward.
+Repurposing at the business in Missoula, Montana, extends to their innovative display units.
+Especially noteworthy is an intentionally free-form tower of assorted dresser drawers, stacked upright with the open spaces facing forward.
 The display unit, which is securely anchored to the wall for safety, draws plenty of interest, especially for folks who appreciate repurposed furniture ideas.
-Shoppers snap pictures and ask for instructions on building their own, says store owner Donovan Peterson.
+Shoppers snap pictures and ask for instructions on building their own, says store owner Donovan Peterson

-It’s a snap, says Peterson.
+It’s easy, says Peterson.
 Stack drawers in a pattern you like.
 Add screws to lock them together, and anchor the unit securely to the wall at the top.
-If you want to revise design, simply remove the screws and restack.
+If you want to revise the design, simply remove the screws and restack.
 “We treat these things like building blocks.
 We move them around,” he says.

 Peterson’s knack for repurposing is expressed in assorted projects at the store and his home.
-For example, bathroom towel rods are golf woods hung horizontally in his house.
+For example, he repurposed golf woods as towel rods by hanging them horizontally in his bathroom at home.

 For novice repurposers seeking ideas, Donovan suggests picking a specific item and thinking of 20 or so different ways to reuse it.
 One of those ideas just might be the inspiration you need to kick-start your project.